Ben Bumgarner: 89th Texas Legislature

 Bumgarner ran for re-election, facing two opponents in the Republican primary: Vincent Gallo and Carlos E. Andino, Jr. Bumgarner won without a runoff.
 He then faced Democratic candidate Michelle Beckley, a former State Representative (from the 65th District prior to its redrawing after the 2020 Census) in the general election and won.

+90th Texas Legislature

+Bumgarner is running for re-election; he has no opponents in the Republican primary.
+He will face Democratic candidate Denise Wooten in the general election.